 Saturday is the main day.
-I will look at Team Profit blog, OM daily calendar and any community feeds for what is going on.
+I will look at Team Profit blog, Reload Offers, and any community feeds for what is going on.
 I MUST check my email to see any offers in there (I am bad for missing these sometimes!).
 Then set up my list of offers to complete.
 Guaranteed stuff first, low risk and then ones that take a bit of time e.g. extra places.
 Sunday’s depending on the sports that are on can be just as busy.

 Could you give your top tip for the offers you focus on?

 Keep an eye on the community channels to see about boosts being posted.
 In general I jump on the boost without checking the exchange first.
 The boosts go so fast that I think it's good to just get on them.
 If the exchange odds have moved, it normally means less profit or break even so worth the slight risk.